helenw6936/sep10-freedom-project/blog/entry01.md

 ### Time Management

-I have learn to use my time better when working on this blog because as a high school student who has many other commitments outside of school time, its important for me to set up a schedule and know how to organize my other responsibilities.
+I have learned to use my time better when working on this blog because as a high school student who has many other commitments outside of school time, its important for me to set up a schedule and know how to organize my other responsibilities.
 For example, I am on the girls varisty tennis team as one of the starting 7 of the season, so it's important for me to arrive to practice and games everyday as well as balancing my grades since I get home late.
 As tennis being one of my biggest commitments at the beginning of the year (theatre later) I need to find how to balance out my homeowrk and home responsibilities to get done what  I to so I dont feel overwhelmed, forget things, fail tests, or not turning in my work on time.

 ### How To Read